malkab/docker-python/README.md

 - virtualenv

 Using **virtualenv** to have NPM-like environments definitions.
 To create an environment, run **virtualenv name_of_env**, and to activate it, **. name_of_env/bin/activate**.
 This way PIP installed packages are local to the source tree.
 Installed packages should be properly installed in global PIP in production images.

+For a more feature-rich Python development setup for data science check the **malkab/docker-grass** image.